MySQL Security

 Middle Tier Users

-There are two MySQL users that may be specified: a regular user and a user with lower privileges.
+Two MySQL users may be specified: a regular user and a user with lower privileges.

-When users connect from the client computers, they will never see or have access to the users that set up in this file.
-They will be connecting using an Open Dental username and password.
+When users connect from the client computers, they never see or have access to the users that are set up in this file.
+They connect using an Open Dental username and password.
 See Choose Database for an example.

 To securely access the Middle Tier from outside the network (e.g., from home), additional steps are required.
 See: Middle Tier Security Certificate